Nadcab logo

 Role of Manufacturing Execution System in Industry 4.0

-Data integration is another major advantage.
-In Industry 4.0 implementation, different technologies such as IoT, AI, and cloud platforms generate large amounts of data.
-A manufacturing execution system brings all this data together in one place.
-This makes it easier to analyze and use for decision-making.
-Without such integration, data remains scattered and less useful.
+Technologies such as IoT, AI, cloud computing, and automation generate large amounts of production data.
+A manufacturing execution system centralizes this information, making it easier to analyze, manage, and use for operational decision-making.

 Industry 4.0 Implementation Strategy for Smart Manufacturing